 New Free Market (NFM) is a framework for examining when markets stop functioning as markets.

-It is concerned with alignment — between price, income, quality, risk, and real human capacity — in domains where participation is effectively compulsory and exit is limited.
+It focuses on alignment—between price, income, quality, risk, and real human capacity—in domains where participation is effectively compulsory and exit is limited.

 NFM does not begin from ideology or preference.